wlepage/wlepage.github.io/index.md

 </div>

 ## Research
 For my postdoctoral research, I am developing solid-state, structural batteries via atomic layer deposition, under the guidance of Neil Dasgupta.
-For my dissertation, I investigated fatigue and fracture mechanics in a unique class of functional-structural materials called shape memory alloys, under the guidance of Samantha Daly and John Shaw.
+In my dissertation, I investigated fatigue and fracture mechanics in a unique class of functional-structural materials called shape memory alloys, under the guidance of Samantha Daly and John Shaw.
 Together, my dissertation and postdoc skills are a useful combination: I can drive the next-generation of materials by "closing the loop" in materials design, creation, characterization, and development.

 ## Education
 <figure>